Bookmark and Share

 What types of organizations are eligible to become Consortium members?

-State and local governments, tribal governments and nonprofit organizations, per RCW 28B.30.903.
+State and local governments, tribal governments, and nonprofit organizations, per RCW 28B.30.903.

-• Sponsorship of the annual Energy/Facilities Connections Conference.
+• Sponsoring the annual Energy/Facilities Connections Conference.

 How are the Consortium membership fees calculated?